Directed branch-width: A directed analogue of tree-width: Introduction

-Another notable class of digraph width measures is that of `\emph{rank-width-inspired}' measures \cite{kreutzer2018}.
-Rank-width is a generalization of tree-width which is bounded on some denser graph classes.
-For example, while every class of bounded tree-width has bounded rank-width, cliques and complete bipartite graphs have bounded rank-width (but unbounded tree-width).
-There are several directed analogues of rank-width, including \emph{clique-width} (defined on digraphs from the start \cite{courcelle1993}), \texttt{NLC}-width \cite{gurski2016directedNLC} and \emph{bi-cut-rank-width} \cite{kante2011}.
-These measures are unbounded on \texttt{DAGs} and they admit an algorithmic meta-theorem for problems definable in a more restricted fragment of logic \cite{courcelle2000}.
+Another notable class of digraph width measures is that of `\emph{rank-width-inspired}' measures~\cite{kreutzer2018}.
+Rank-width is a graph invariant which measures how easily a given graph can be recursively decomposed into small parts via low-rank edge-cuts.
+Whenever a class of graphs has bounded tree-width, then its rank-width is also bounded.
+However the converse may fail.
+For example the classes of all cliques or of all complete bipartite graphs have bounded rank-width, but unbounded tree-width.
+There are several directed analogues of rank-width, including \emph{clique-width} (defined on digraphs from the start~\cite{courcelle1993}), \texttt{NLC}-width~\cite{gurski2016directedNLC} and \emph{bi-cut-rank-width}~\cite{kante2011}.
+These measures are unbounded on \texttt{DAGs} and they admit an algorithmic meta-theorem for problems definable in a more restricted fragment of logic~\cite{courcelle2000}.
 However, this fragment of logic does not have enough expressive power to describe all the problems which are tractable on classes of bounded undirected tree-width.
-In fact the directed versions of the Hamilton Path and Max-Cut problems (both tractable on classes of bounded underlying tree-width) are $\mathbf{W[1]}$-hard when parameterized by any tree-width or rank-width-inspired measure \cite{lampis2008algorithmic, fomin2010intractability}.
+In fact the directed versions of the Hamilton Path and Max-Cut problems (both tractable on classes of bounded underlying tree-width) are $\mathbf{W[1]}$-hard when parameterized by any of the foregoing tree-width- or rank-width-inspired measures~\cite{lampis2008algorithmic, fomin2010intractability}.